Smarting under statement withdrawal, Ramdev poses 25 questions to IMA | Entertainment

 ''Does the pharma industry have permanent treatment for thyroid, arthritis, colitis and asthma?'' he asked.

 Ramdev went on to ask if allopathy had medicines for fatty liver and liver cirrhosis. ''Like you found a cure for TB and chicken pox, look for treatments for liver ailments.
 After All, allopathy is now 200 years old.''
-He further asked what non-surgical cure does the pharma industry have for heart blockage. ''What treatment is there for cholesterol.'' ''Does the pharma industry have treatment for migraine?'', or treatment for constipation and bloating amnesia without any side effects, he said.
+He further asked what non-surgical cure does the pharma industry have for heart blockage. ''What treatment is there for cholesterol.'' ''Does the pharma industry have treatment for migraine?'' he asked.

 ''Doctors should not fall ill at all if allopathy is all powerful and 'sarvagun sampanna' (having all good qualities),'' he remarked.